MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-powershellexecutionpolicy.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to turn on logging for Windows PowerShell modules.

-If you enable this policy setting, pipeline execution events for members of the specified modules are recorded in the Windows PowerShell log in Event Viewer.
+- If you enable this policy setting, pipeline execution events for members of the specified modules are recorded in the Windows PowerShell log in Event Viewer.
 Enabling this policy setting for a module is equivalent to setting the LogPipelineExecutionDetails property of the module to True.

-If you disable this policy setting, logging of execution events is disabled for all Windows PowerShell modules.
+- If you disable this policy setting, logging of execution events is disabled for all Windows PowerShell modules.
 Disabling this policy setting for a module is equivalent to setting the LogPipelineExecutionDetails property of the module to False.

-If this policy setting is not configured, the LogPipelineExecutionDetails property of a module or snap-in determines whether the execution events of a module or snap-in are logged.
+- If this policy setting is not configured, the LogPipelineExecutionDetails property of a module or snap-in determines whether the execution events of a module or snap-in are logged.
 By default, the LogPipelineExecutionDetails property of all modules and snap-ins is set to False.

 To add modules and snap-ins to the policy setting list, click Show, and then type the module names in the list.
 The modules and snap-ins in the list must be installed on the computer.

+> [!NOTE]
-Note: This policy setting exists under both Computer Configuration and User Configuration in the Group Policy Editor.
+> This policy setting exists under both Computer Configuration and User Configuration in the Group Policy Editor.
 The Computer Configuration policy setting takes precedence over the User Configuration policy setting.
 <!-- EnableModuleLogging-Description-End -->

 <!-- EnableModuleLogging-Editable-Begin -->